Émilie Simon: Émilie Simon

 In May 2003, she released her debut album Émilie Simon.
 The electronic album was critically acclaimed and went on to become a commercial success.
 To promote her album, she did numerous live performances and TV appearances all over France.
 In 2004, she was rewarded with a Victoire de la musique in the 'Electronic Album' category for the album.

-Two music videos were made to promote Émilie Simon for the songs "Désert" and "Flowers".
+Two music videos were made to promote Émilie Simon, for the songs "Désert" and "Flowers".
 The English version of "Désert" had an identical music video to the French version. Émilie Simon was also re-released in certain parts of the world with additional tracks.
 Despite having been released for over three years, the album was still charting in the French mid-price album charts in late January 2007.

 More recently, Émilie Simon has begun performing and releasing CDs in the United States.
 Her first U.S. release, The Flower Book, came out November 2006.
 The release was followed by a brief tour to New York and Los Angeles.
 In April 2007 Émilie released her second recording in the United States, The March of the Empress, and a third, The Big Machine, in 2011.

 La Marche de l'Empereur

-Wishing to orient her second album towards a more wintry or polar setting, she proceeded to record sounds which relate to coldness such as the sounds of smashing ice and footsteps in the snow.
+Wishing to orient her second album towards a more wintry or polar setting, Émilie Simon proceeded to record sounds which relate to coldness such as the sounds of smashing ice and footsteps in the snow.
 Coincidentally, in the midst of her search for sounds for the album, she was contacted by producer Luc Jacquet to compose the original soundtrack for his documentary film La Marche de l'empereur (March of the Penguins in English), concerning the annual migration of emperor penguins.

-The film came out in France at the beginning of 2005, featuring a soundtrack by Emilie Simon that was also released by Universal Music as her second album.
+The film was released in France in early 2005, featuring a soundtrack by Simon that was also released by Universal Music as her second album.
 In 2006 she won the Victoire de la Musique in the "Film Soundtrack" category and was nominated for a César Award for the best film music composition.
-The version of March of the Penguins that was released in the United States and in English Canada used a more traditional documentary soundtrack scored by Alex Wurman, as the local producers feared that the Émilie Simon soundtrack would be too challenging for North American viewers (the only cinemas in North America to screen the film with the Émilie Simon soundtrack were those of the French circuit in the province of Quebec).
-The Canadian DVD version of the film offers both the French version with Émilie Simons soundtrack and the American version with that of Alex Wurman.
+The version of March of the Penguins that was released in the United States and in English Canada used a more traditional documentary soundtrack scored by Alex Wurman, as the local producers feared that the Simon soundtrack would be too challenging for North American viewers (the only cinemas in North America to screen the film with the Simon soundtrack were those of the French circuit in the province of Quebec).
+The Canadian DVD version of the film offers both the French version with Simon's soundtrack and the American version with that of Alex Wurman.